W ith the 4th of July holiday week upon us, many will be heading out for backyard barbeques, picnics, and sandy beaches for fun in the sun.

 Cut the individual stars out, peel off the outer paper, line up the stars on the denim fabric and then iron the stars in place.

 NOTE: Because of the size of this pillow I was not able to accommodate the actual number of stars and stripes of the U.S. flag.
-I realize there are very specific rules for how the U.S. flag should be displayed and/or duplicated but I don't think this pillow for home use is subject to those same regulations.
+I realize there are very specific rules for how the U.S. flag should be displayed and/or duplicated.
+With all due respect, I don’t think this pillow for private, home use is subject to those same restrictions.
+This project is offered for fun and I hope it does not offend anyone.

 The adhesive holds the stars in place so you can easily stitch around the shape.